 Sometimes people find themselves confused in relationships.
 They might wonder should I be with this person?
 Am I a good partner?
 Is my relationship toxic?
-What should I take responsibility for and what shouldn’t I take responsibility for?
-If you are asking yourself these questions, you might have had some past hurtful experiences, or you might be in a relationship where you are being manipulated.
+What should I take responsibility for, and what shouldn’t I take responsibility for?
+If you ask yourself these questions, you might have had some past hurtful experiences, or you might be in a relationship where you are being manipulated.
 So how can you tell?
 Here are some things to consider if you are finding yourself confused.

 1. Are you over your ex?

 If you are still in love with your ex, no one will be able to compete with them.
 Comparing the new partner to your ex is unfair because you haven’t had the time to build the connection and make memories together.
 If you are still in love with your ex, then your new partner will always fall short.

 If you grew up with domestic violence or other forms of abuse, trusting others can be a challenge.
 Intimacy might be a struggle for you because the thought of being vulnerable with someone is overwhelmingly scary.
 Other forms of trauma can also lead to building a wall around yourself to protect yourself.

 When people begin dating, they tend to put their best face forward.
 They want to show you what you want to see.
 Over time, the mask can slip, and the real person is exposed.
 If you pretend to be something you are not, how has that shifted your relationship?
 If the other person has changed, can you accept it?
 When the chemistry is high initially, it can feel like the romance is dead when the relationship solidifies more into a friendship.
 If this is the case, how can you incorporate more passion?